 authentication when opening files.
 By default, only files explicitly listed as

-_trusted_files_ or _allowed_files_ declared in the manifest are allowed for
+allowed_files declared in the manifest are allowed for

 If the file check policy is

-allow_all_but_log, all files other than
+allow_all_but_log, all files other than trusted

 way to determine the set of files that the ported application uses.

-Attestation and Quotes¶
+Attestation and quotes¶